Beyond Bug-Squashing: Start Improving Your System

 How can we enable our system to catch or highlight the issue – now and in the future?

-The answer to this question might include adding one or more of the following safety nets:
+You might answer this question by adding one or more of the following safety nets:

 - improve the linting setup